pyrsmk/quark/README.md

-quark 1.3.0
+quark 1.3.1
 ===========

-quark is a small javascript library that aims let you compose your own framework.
+Quark is a small javascript library that aims let you compose your own framework.
 It brings a different syntax approach than the other frameworks, like jQuery, that is a lot more intuitive and real-developer-friendly.

 Basics
 ------